 - How to evaluate and document prognosis .

 - How to avoid making yourself crazy writing your treatment plans

 Practice writing a treatment plan with review

-- Definition of a session note and how it relates to the treatment plan
+- Definition of a session note and how it relates to the treatment plan.

-- Writing a session note that justifies medical necessity using behavioral language and the “golden thread” with case examples
+- Writing a session note that justifies medical necessity using behavioral language and the “golden thread” with case examples.

-- Maintaining client confidentiality
+- Maintaining client confidentiality.

-- Justifying multiple sessions
+- Justifying multiple sessions in one week.

 Practice writing a session note and review

 MODULE 4: Case/Collateral Contact Note, Discharge Summary, & Diagnostic Summary (48 minutes)